ui/stamps-api-docs/source/sync_order.rst

 A. Request
 ----------

-You sync orders which have not been synced by calling the API with these parameters
+You sync orders which have not been synced before by calling the API with these parameters

+The store is derived from the store token string.

 Header
 ______